Plotting rjuliabugs draws using bayesplot package

 draws from the sampler

-Inspect the params
+Inspect the params object.

-is a S3 object
+The rjuliabugs is a S3 object which

 contains all the information and data used in the sampler.
 This